securelay/api-serverless-redis-vercel/README.md

 # About
-This is a serverless, NodeJS implementation of the [Securelay API](https://github.com/securelay/specs), using [Redis](https://redis.io/docs/latest/commands/) as database.
+This is a serverless, NodeJS implementation of the [Securelay API](https://github.com/securelay/specs), using [Upstash/Redis](https://upstash.com/docs/redis/help/faq) as database.
 It is configured to be hosted on [Vercel](https://vercel.com/pricing)'s Fluid Compute out of the box.
-However, with a few [variations](https://fastify.dev/docs/latest/Guides/Serverless/), this implmentation may be run on any serverless platform such as [AWS Lambda](https://fastify.dev/docs/latest/Guides/Serverless/#aws), provided a Redis DB with REST API, such as offered by [Upstash](https://upstash.com/pricing/redis), can be used.
+However, with a few [variations](https://fastify.dev/docs/latest/Guides/Serverless/), this implementation may be run on any serverless platform such as [Cloudflare Workers](https://developers.cloudflare.com/workers/platform/pricing/), [Netlify functions](https://www.netlify.com/pricing/) or [AWS Lambda](https://aws.amazon.com/lambda/pricing/).
+If [Upstash/Redis](https://upstash.com/pricing/redis) becomes unavailable, any of its drop-in replacements, such as [Momento](https://www.gomomento.com/pricing/), may be used.

 # How to host on Vercel